strimzi/strimzi-ui/README.md

 `npm` scripts are provided for common tasks.
 These include:

-- `npm run start` - runs the UI in development mode
+- `npm run start` - runs the UI client and server in development mode
 - `npm run build` - builds the UI
 - `npm run clean` - deletes the build/generated content directories
 - `npm run lint` - lints the codebase.
 See [`Linting`](./docs/Linting.md) for the individual linting steps